Sterling Forest Fire Tower and Iron Mines

-To start your hike to the Sterling Forest Fire Tower, leave the park visitor center, using the front entrance, and turn right on a dirt path, following the blue blazes of the Sterling Lake Loop.
+Leave the park visitor center, using the front entrance, and turn right on a dirt path, following the blue blazes of the Sterling Lake Loop.
 The trail briefly joins the paved entrance road, then bears right and goes across a grassy field, passing the stone foundations of a former church to the right.
 It enters the woods on a footpath and crosses a wooden bridge over the outlet of Sterling Lake.
 To the left, through the trees, you can see the remains of the Sterling Furnace, built in 1770 and abandoned in 1804.
 After following a woods road for 150 feet, the trail turns left and descends on a footpath, soon reaching paved West Sterling Lake Road.

 Turn right and follow the blue blazes along the road.
 Soon, you'll notice concrete-and-brick ruins on the left side of the road.
 These are remnants of former mining and ore processing operations.
 Iron ore was discovered in the area as early as 1736, and mining operations continued until 1917.
 The structure that you can see from the road was built for the Sterling and Lake Mines, both of which extended under the lake.
 Just past these ruins, the road briefly runs alongside Sterling Lake, affording views across the lake.